Common Names: Harlequin shrimp, clown shrimp, painted shrimp, dancing shrimp

 Range: East Africa, the Red Sea to Indonesia, northern Australia to Hawai‘i, and Panama and the Galapagos Islands

 Natural Environment: These exceptionally pretty shrimp, which reach about 2 inches in length, inhabit shallow protected inshore areas and are often found among coral branches.
 They often live as mated pairs, a situation in which they can become quite territorial.
-Females are

 These shrimp can do well in reef systems provided you are willing to meet their unique dietary needs—they will only eat live sea stars.
 Note the emphasis on live, as they will not touch a dead or defrosted frozen sea star.
 A star about 4 to 6 inches in diameter will be consumed in about four weeks.

 Watching a living sea star torn apart and eaten may not be the thing you want to witness in your home aquarium!
 In fact, the shrimp will turn over the star so it can’t escape and begin nibbling from its leg tip inward to the central disc.
 Besides being carnivorous, they are very territorial, so only one or a mated pair can be kept in the same aquarium.

 They are not overly fussy about which sea stars they will consume, although I have found that they especially like the blue Linckia laevigata, which is almost as expensive as they are!
 They will also eat small chocolate chip stars Protoreaster nodosus, those in the genus Fromia, and some of the sand-sifting stars.
 Luckily, they will also consume the Asterina stars that often proliferate among live rock and are therefore quite useful in controlling the population of such creatures—if one can live with their gruesome feeding behavior.